rubtatex/airbox/README.md

 ## 🎯 Future Enhancements

 - [ ] MQTT support for smart home integration
+- [ ] Remote server example implementation
 - [ ] Scheduling/programs functionality
 - [ ] HTTPS support
-- [ ] Web authentication
+- [ ] Web authentication for remote UI
-- [ ] Additional languages
 - [ ] OTA firmware updates
-- [ ] Mobile app
+- [ ] Mobile app examples

 ## 📧 Support

 For issues, questions, or suggestions:
 1. Check the Troubleshooting section
 2. Open an issue on GitHub
-3. Review API documentation in the web interface
+3. Review API documentation in the web interface or this README

 ---

 **Made with ❤️ for IoT enthusiasts and automation lovers.**

-For more information, visit the repository or check the inline code documentation.
+Built to be lean on ESP32, powerful on your server.